 TIP: There are public toilet facilities in the car park that is adjacent to the beach.

 Located not far from the town of Bicheno is maybe one of the East Coasts best-kept secrets – Denison Beach.
 Grassy dunes create a border along the coastline as rolling waves crash over the silky sand.
 As Denison Beach is unpatrolled, it is best to leave the ocean waters to recreational activities, such as fishing.
 The swimming area in this area is Denison Rivulet; located at the north end of the beach where you can paddle in the calm, warm river waters that flow directly into the ocean.

-Waubs Bay is the local beach in Bicheno.
+Waubs Bay is the local Bicheno beach.
 This coastal town is well known as a brilliant hub for exploring the east coast of Tasmania, but it also has many attractions on its doorstep.
 Within the bay are two protected north-facing beaches stretching for 500 metres, and separated by the unmistakable granite rocks that are found along the coast.
 The sheltered area creates low waves making it a popular and safe swimming area for visitors and locals.